 Assembling features of calixarene-based amphiphiles and supra-amphiphiles

 Macrocyclic amphiphiles as an emerging family of artificial amphiphiles have gained considerable attention in recent years on account of their fascinating recognition and assembly properties.
-Benefiting from preorganized framework, facile modification and host-guest recognition ability, calixarenes have been widely used to fabricate self-assemblies of both amphiphiles and supra-amphiphiles.
+Benefiting from a preorganized framework, facile modification and host–guest recognition ability, calixarenes have been widely used to fabricate self-assemblies of both amphiphiles and supra-amphiphiles.
 In this review, we organized hundreds of reported amphiphilic calixarenes based on their structures and systematically summarized assembling features of calixarene-based amphiphiles and supra-amphiphiles.
 For amphiphilic calixarenes, the size and conformation of skeletons significantly affect their assembly behaviors, such as lower critical aggregation concentration (CAC) and more diverse morphology than conventional amphiphiles.
-Besides, we also focus on the emerging topic like uniformity, compactness, and kinetics property of calixarene aggregation.
-For supra-amphiphiles, the binding affinities of calixarenes enable them the ability of inducing guest assembly.
-On the contrary, complexation of guests also improve an amphiphilic calixarene aggregation.
-Obtained assemblies not only possess the advantages of low CAC and compact packing, but also respond to various stimuli.
-Finally, we pointed several research topics of calixarene-based amphiphiles and supra-amphiphiles to be further developed in the future, such as the relationship between molecular structures and assembling properties, crosslink, co-assembly, and utilization of cavity.
-We hope this review could be a guidance for studying amphiphilic assembly based on calixarenes and other macrocyclic compounds.
+Besides, we also focus on emerging topics like uniformity, compactness, and kinetic properties of calixarene aggregation.
+For supra-amphiphiles, the binding affinities of calixarenes endow them with the ability to induce guest assembly.
+In addition, complexation of guests also improves amphiphilic calixarene aggregation.
+The obtained assemblies not only possess the advantages of low CAC and compact packing, but also respond to various stimuli.
+Finally, we pointed out several research topics of calixarene-based amphiphiles and supra-amphiphiles to be further developed in the future, such as the relationship between molecular structures and assembly properties, crosslinking, co-assembly, and utilization of cavities.
+We hope this review could be a guidance for studying amphiphilic assemblies based on calixarenes and other macrocyclic compounds.

 - This article is part of the themed collection: Supra-amphiphiles